The Business Case for Securing Robotic Process Automation

-Robotic Process Automation Privileged Access Security in Action: CyberArk and UiPath
+Robotic Process Automation Privileged Access Management in Action: CyberArk and UiPath

-Today, CyberArk delivers more out-of-the-box integrations with top RPA solutions and secures more in-production deployments than any other privileged access security vendor.
-One such integration is with UiPath, which enables organizations to implement privileged access security controls directly into their RPA workflows and processes, and ultimately, deliver greater business value.
+Today, CyberArk delivers more out-of-the-box integrations with top RPA solutions and secures more in-production deployments than any other privileged access management vendor.
+One such integration is with UiPath, which enables organizations to implement privileged access management controls directly into their RPA workflows and processes, and ultimately, deliver greater business value.

 The integrated solution centrally stores and manages all Windows domain login credentials via UiPath’s Orchestrator (part of the UiPath Enterprise RPA Platform, which provides centralized scheduling, management and monitoring capabilities for all software robots) and all other non-Windows credentials directly through the CyberArk Privileged Access Security Solution.
 Software bots can securely retrieve the required credentials prior to performing automated tasks.
 For a full demo, check out this on-demand webinar.